ChileBob/ChileBob/README.md

 - 👋 Hi, I’m @ChileBob

 - 📫 How to reach me ...
-Drag a large banner with my name on behind a light aircraft & fly around the South American coastline.
+Drag a large banner with my name on behind a light aircraft around the South American coastline.
 (Put your email address on the banner)

 <!---